 Step 4: Consider how your needs might change in the future

-As you look ahead to the next year, do you anticipate any major changes to your lifestyle in general that might impact your healthcare needs?
+As you look ahead, do you anticipate any changes to your lifestyle that might impact your healthcare needs?
 For example, do you plan to travel internationally?
 If so, you may want to look into a Medicare Supplement plan that will cover any medical costs you may incur while abroad.
 On the other hand, if you foresee yourself traveling less over the course of the next year, you might look into Medicare Advantage plans that might offer more affordable care by limiting your options to a set area (as opposed to Original Medicare, which you can access from around the country.)

 Still have questions?